Upcoming Events and Education Opportunities

 August 7- September 1, 2023: LTBI for Clinicians

 - August 28 - November 17, 2023: TB Nurse Case Management Fall Cohort

 - October 12 - November 2, 2023: LTBI for Nurses

 Mycobacterium Interest Group Seminar Series

 The Seattle TB Research Advancement Center (SEATRAC) holds monthly Friday sessions (typically on the fourth Friday) which features both basic science and clinical science presentations.
 More information here.

 Washington's TB Project ECHO

-12:30-1:30 pm PT.
-On Mondays join our lunch-time virtual discussion about real TB cases with your peers.
+On Mondays 12:30-1:30 pm PT, join our lunch-time virtual discussion about real TB cases with your peers.
+Starting September 12th, the sessions will be occurring weekly on Tuesdays.
 This free interactive event is guided by a panel of local TB experts.
 For more information about this local project and our partners who make this ongoing event possible.